JYLN/n8n-nodes-ntfy/README.md

 ## Operations

 Currently, only one operation is supported to send a notification using the ntfy API.
+Visit the [Usage](https://github.com/JYLN/n8n-nodes-ntfy/wiki/usage) page of this repo's wiki for more information.

 ## Compatibility